-SpreadsheetConverter provides a number of different buttons you can use on a web form.
-The most important one is Submit, since this is the button that is used to send a completed form for processing.
-This checkbox should be checked for every electronic form.
+The toolbar can include a number of different action buttons.
+The most important one is Submit since this is the button that is used to send a completed form for processing.
+This checkbox must be checked for every electronic form.